bOti234/roguelike-game-with-pygame-library/docs/UPDATES.md

 -With increased reach you can collect experience orbs from far away.
 On the final level, your bullets gain additional pierce and lifetime.

 -With second chance you won't die the first time you health drops below zero.
 When this would happen you regain a percentage of your max health, then kill all nerby enemies.
 After this effect, you lose this passive, but you can choose a different one in place of this after you level up.

+### Update v1.4.5

+-Finished test_game.py (not for all functions, only the most frequently used ones and most important ones).

+-Added error messages to screen, when creating/updating a user, logging in fails.